 - Pre-assembling new patients’ medical records and deliver to providers on time.

-- Reviewing medical records for completeness after working on every medical record.
+- Review medical records for completeness after working on every medical record.

 - Replying to telephone calls.”

-3. What Are The Qualities That A Medical Records Clerk Needs To Be Successful?
+3. What Qualities Does A Medical Records Clerk Needs To Be Successful?

-The employer asks this question to determine whether you are aware of the tasks that await you as a medical records clerk should you be hired.
+The employer asks this question to determine whether you know the tasks that await you as a medical records clerk should you be hired.
 Having the job posting in mind, provide some of the responsibilities of the medical records clerk.

-“A great Medical Records Clerk needs to have great organizational, communication, data entry, time management, problem-solving, and interpersonal skills.
-He or she needs to be familiar with medical terminology as well as basic computer skills to enable him to effectively organize, scan, and access electronic health records.
-A good medical records clerk must be keen to details to ensure that medical data is correct and stored in the right locations and folders.”
+“A great Medical Records Clerk needs great organizational, communication, data entry, time management, problem-solving, and interpersonal skills.
+He or she needs to be familiar with medical terminology as well as basic computer skills to enable him or her to organize effectively, scan, and access electronic health records.
+A good medical records clerk must be keen on details to ensure that medical data is correct and stored in the right locations and folders.”

 4. What Major Challenges Did You Face During Your Last Role?
 How Did You Manage Them?

 “The biggest challenge I encountered during my previous role was the language barrier.
-Most patients had a tendency of speaking in their local language which I couldn’t understand well.
+Most patients tended to speak in their local language, which I couldn’t understand.
 It was difficult to serve them well since I couldn’t understand them perfectly.
-However, my colleague was from that particular place and she spoke in that language.
-So whenever I had a client who couldn’t understand native English, that colleague would translate to me about what the client want.
-Fortunately, after two years, I had learned that local language and I would understand as clients spoke to me.”
+However, my colleague was from that particular place, and she spoke that language.
+So whenever I had a client who couldn’t understand native English, that colleague would translate to me what the client want.
+Fortunately, after two years, I had learned that local language, and I would understand as clients spoke to me.”